roryjmahoney/Ironkeep-Password-Manager/docs/ROADMAP.md

   association, dataset selection, save prompt, and phishing-safe warnings.
 - Browser username/password detection, user-selected fill, save/update prompt,
   exact origin rules, iframe policy, keyboard navigation, and accessible overlay.
+- Detect sign-up and password-change forms, offer an Ironkeep-generated password, and show a save-or-update prompt after the user submits or Android commits the autofill context.
+Never save a credential without explicit confirmation.
+- Detect login forms and offer only entries associated with the verified exact website origin or Android application.
+When the user selects an entry, fill every recognized identifier field (username, email address, or phone number) and its password, but never submit the form automatically.
+- If several accounts match, show an account chooser without exposing passwords.
+  Do not silently choose the most recent account or overwrite another account.
+- After submission with credentials that do not match the selected or stored entry, prompt with explicit **Save as new login**, **Update existing login**, and **Not now** actions.
+Default toward a new item for a different identifier;
+  suggest updating when the identifier matches and only the password changed.
+- Browser capture uses scoped content-script form events; Android capture uses `AutofillService` save metadata and `onSaveRequest`.
+Ironkeep must not install global keyboard hooks, act as an input method, use an Accessibility Service to observe typing, retain keystroke history, or log field values.
+- Keep candidate credentials only in short-lived memory until confirmation.
+  The confirmation screen shows the username, exact site origin or Android package, proposed title, and whether Ironkeep will create or update an item.
+- Suggest human-readable names from the verified website hostname or installed application label.
+Use the current site's declared icon, the installed app's local icon, or a reviewed bundled icon catalog; never contact an Ironkeep or third-party logo server and never trust an icon to establish identity.
+- Handle multiple accounts and duplicate matches explicitly.
+Successful form submission is a prompt signal, not proof that authentication or registration succeeded, and must never trigger silent storage.
 - No automatic submission and no fill on insecure origins without confirmation.

 ### Import/export